SungJJinKang/std_find_simd/README.md

 ## Feature

-- use avx2 intrinsic
+- avx2 intrinsic is used
 - You don't need worry about alignment problem. ( this library handle it )

 ## Requirement

-- iterator's value type must be arithmetic type or pointer type
+- iterator's value type should be scalar type
 - iterator should be random access iterator
 - require avx2 option
 - require c++ 11